bkuschak/cmsis_dap_tcp_esp32/README.md

 In menuconfig, goto to the "CMSIS-DAP configuration" page.

 * Your WiFi SSID and password can be configured on the "WiFi configuration" subpage.
-(If you are not using WPA2, you might need to adjust Auth Threshold setting).
+(If you are not using WPA2, you might need to adjust the WiFi Scan auth mode threshold).

   <img src="img/menuconfig1.png" width="75%" />
+  <br><br>
   <img src="img/menuconfig2.png" width="75%" />

 * If needed, you can change the GPIO port pins for JTAG, SWD, reset, and LED on